onepointconsulting/hr_job_cv_matcher/chainlit.md

 ## HR Job CV Assistant

 The "HR Job Application CV Matching Assistant" is here to help you to match candidates to multiple job applications and rank the CVs!

+You can upload multiple job applications and CVs and it will match the CVs to each of the uploaded job applications.

 👋 We're excited to have you on board!

 ## Useful Links 🔗